 There are several types of kidney cancer.
-Renal cell cancer (RCC) is the most common in adults.
-More than eight in 10 people with kidney cancer in the UK have this type.
-In RCC, the cancerous cells are in the lining of your tubules.
-These are the smallest tubes inside your kidneys that help to filter your blood and make urine.
+Renal cell cancer (RCC) is the most common type in adults.
+More than eight in 10 people who get kidney cancer in the UK have this type.
+In RCC, the cancerous cells develop in the lining of tubes inside your kidneys that help to filter your blood and make urine.

 Other types of kidney cancer include the following.

 - Transitional cell cancer (TCC) affects part of your kidney called the renal pelvis.
-About eight in 100 people who get kidney cancer in the UK have TCC.
+About 10 in 100 people who get kidney cancer in the UK have TCC.

-- Wilms’ tumour can affect children, most often those aged under five.
-It's different to kidney cancer in adults and is uncommon – about 70 children in the UK develop Wilms’ tumour each year.
+- Wilms’ tumour can affect children, most often those under five.
+Only about 70 children in the UK develop Wilms’ tumour each year in the UK.

 - weight loss

-Your GP may test a sample of your urine with a dipstick to check if there is any blood in it.
-He or she may also take a blood sample for testing.
+Your GP may test a sample of your urine with a dipstick to check if there’s any blood in it.
+They may need to take a sample of your blood to test too.

-Your GP may refer you to see a urologist.
-A urologist is a doctor who specialises in identifying and treating conditions that affect the urinary system.
-You may then be offered further tests, which may include the following.
+If your GP thinks you might have kidney cancer, they will refer you to see a urologist – a doctor who specialises in the urinary system.
+You’ll then be offered further tests, which may include the following.

 - Ultrasound scan.
 This uses sound waves to produce an image of your kidneys and can show any growths.